A Survey on 3D Egocentric Human Pose Estimation: Datasets

-The \textbf{\textit{UnrealEgo}} \cite{unrealego} dataset is introduced for robust egocentric 3D human motion capture (MoCap).
-The dataset includes 17 diverse 3D human models exhibiting various motions in 14 realistic environments.
-With more than 45,000 motions, UnrealEgo outperformed existing mocap datasets.
-Stereo fisheye images and depth maps are rendered with high motion variety, capturing complex activities like breakdance and backflips.
-The dataset provides metadata, including 3D joint positions and camera information, and comprises 450,000 in-the-wild stereo views.
-UnrealEgo showcases motion diversity through wider joint position distributions compared to xR-EgoPose \cite{xregopose}, making it a valuable resource for comprehensive egocentric 3D human motion research.
-Furthermore, the authors introduced two more benchmark dataset UnrealEgo2 and UnrealEgo-RW (RealWorld) \cite{unrealego2} datasets which offer a much larger number of egocentric stereo views with a wider variety of human motions than the existing datasets.
+The \textbf{\textit{UnrealEgo}} dataset \cite{unrealego} introduces robust egocentric 3D human motion capture with 17 diverse 3D models and over 45,000 motions in 14 environments.
+It has stereo fisheye images and depth maps capturing complex activities like breakdance and backflips.
+With metadata including 3D joint positions and camera details, it comprises 450,000 in-the-wild stereo views, showcasing wider joint position distributions compared to xR-EgoPose \cite{xregopose}.
+They followed up with the \textbf{UnrealEgo2} and \textbf{UnrealEgo-RW} datasets \cite{unrealego2}, which provide more views with diverse human motions.

-The \textbf{\textit{EgoGTA}} \cite{sceneaware} dataset is introduced for accurate human pose and scene geometry ground truth in training, leveraging the diverse daily motions and ground truth scene geometry of GTA-IM.
-The methodology involves fitting the SMPL-X \cite{smplx} model to 3D joint trajectories from GTA-IM, followed by attaching a virtual fisheye camera to the forehead of the SMPL-X \cite{smplx} model for generating synthetic images, semantic labels, and depth maps with and without the human body.
-The dataset comprises 320,000 frames across 101 sequences with distinct human body textures.
+The \textbf{\textit{EgoGTA}} \cite{sceneaware} dataset comprises of 320,000 frames across 101 sequences with distinct human body textures, by leveraging the diverse daily motions and ground truth scene geometry of GTA-IM \cite{scenecontext}.
+The methodology involves fitting the SMPL-X \cite{smplx} model to 3D joint trajectories from GTA-IM \cite{scenecontext}, followed by attaching a virtual fisheye camera to the forehead for generating synthetic images, semantic labels, and depth maps with and without the human body.

-\textbf{\textit{ECHP}} \cite{egofish3d} dataset addresses 3D human motion estimation from egocentric videos.
-The dataset includes 65000 training images with third-person and egocentric views, 10k validation images, and a test set with egocentric images and 3D ground truth from VICON Mocap.
-Egocentric poses are the primary focus.
-OpenPose \cite{ref02} extracts 2D joints, and a pretrained model handles human segmentation.
-Cameras are well-calibrated and Aruco marker \cite{arucomarker} aided in obtaining egocentric camera pose.
-The dataset comprises 30 sequences with 9 subjects and 20 textures performing 10 actions in diverse indoor/outdoor scenes.
-The test set features 4 unseen subjects, emphasizing generalization.
-The VICON system captured 17k frames with 3D ground truth in the same indoor setting.
+The \textbf{\textit{ECHP}} \cite{egofish3d} dataset consists of 65,000 training images, 10,000 validation images, and a test set with egocentric images and 3D ground truth from VICON Mocap.
+Egocentric poses are extracted using OpenPose \cite{ref02} and human segmentation.
+Calibration and Aruco markers \cite{arucomarker} aid in obtaining egocentric camera pose.
+The dataset has 30 sequences with 9 subjects, 20 textures, and 10 actions in various indoor/outdoor scenes.
+The test set provides generalization with 4 unseen subjects and 17,000 ground truth frames.